The Games We Play

 Let’s use the example of an individual undertaking athletic training (perhaps even training for an event), 5-6 sessions per week.
 They're eating 4-5g carbohydrate per kilogram body weight daily when their training outputs demand at least 6-7g/kg.
 That's at least 50-75g short every single day.

 But they'll show the one meal where they got it right.
-The pre-workout feed that hit 1g/kg body weight.
-Look, they're fuelling!
-They get it!
+“Look, I’m fuelling!”

 And of course, this is great, and I don’t ever want to give the impression that this effort should be diminished.
 But when zooming out and looking at the bigger picture, this is display is performative compliance.
 One well-fuelled session doesn't compensate for ongoing and systematic underfuelling.